fansoro/fansoro.org/storage/pages/documentation/basics/installation.md

 ## Using command-line

-If you have command-line access, you can easily install Fansoro by executing a few commands.
+If you have command-line access, you can easily install Fansoro -{block name=version}- by executing a few commands.
 First, create the directory where you want to install Fansoro, if it doesn’t already exist.
 Enter the directory, and execute the following commands:

 ```
 wget https://github.com/fansoro/fansoro/releases/download/v{block name=version}/fansoro-{block name=version}.zip